wowgr8/capstone/capstone-proposal.md

 ### List the absolute minimum features the project requires to meet this purpose or goal:
 * User can create an account
-* User can create goals, then update or delete them.
+* Full CRUD functionality so the user can create goals, then update or delete them.
 * User can set a desired timeframe for each goal. (ex.
 Goal: No drinking for the month of October.
-Timeframe: 30 days)
+Timeframe: 30 days) Each timeframe will have a visual representation.

 ### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.
 * React/Create-React-App